mozman/ezdxf/docs/source/dxfinternals/dxftags.rst

 AutoCAD will not close the polyline when the `close` flag is set, by the way other applications like BricsCAD ignores the tag order and renders the polyline always correct.

+.. _extension_dict_internals:

 Extension Dictionary
 ~~~~~~~~~~~~~~~~~~~~

-The extension dictionary is an optional sequence that stores the handle of a dictionary object that belongs to the
+The extension dictionary is an optional sequence that stores the handle of a DICTIONARY object that belongs to the
 current object, which in turn may contain entries.
 This facility allows attachment of arbitrary database objects to any
 database object.
 Any object or entity may have this section.